 Research indicates that early, targeted and assertive support and intervention for young people at risk of developing mental ill health, reduces their risks of going on to develop a chronic mental illness.

-We offer the provision of high quality, 24hr staffed semi-independent accommodation.
-In Addiscombe, Croydon.
-The project is a 6 bedded House with 1 room reserved and utilised as a therapeutic room/safe space.
-Individual bedrooms are decorated to a high standard and there is a games room for young people to socialise along with a chill zone for the young people to play games.
-The Home has internet access, is near a library and internet cafes.
-Magazines of interest are purchased regularly as well as board games.
+We offer the provision of high quality, 24hr staffed semi-independent accommodation in Addiscombe, Croydon.
+The project is a 6 bedroom house with one room reserved and utilised as a therapeutic room/safe space.
+Individual bedrooms are decorated to a high standard and there is a games room for young people to socialise in, along with a chill zone.
+The home has internet access, is near a library and internet cafes.
+Magazines of interest are purchased regularly, as well as board games.
 Residents are allowed a TV for their room and they may have a radio/CD player in there also, if these are played at a reasonable level.

 The house is located in a tree lined residential area and it is a 5-minute walk to Addiscombe Tram Stop which take you directly into East Croydon in less than 10 minutes.
 East Croydon Station boasts direct links into London.

 - Young persons who are deemed vulnerable; including care leavers

 - Young people where there are possible concerns about an emerging mental health challenge and in need of early intervention support due to their fragile emotional or mental health

 - Young people considered vulnerable as a result of CSE, bullying, parental mental health or self-harming